WVLK-FM

-WVLK-FM (92.9 MHz) is a commercial FM radio station broadcasting a country music radio format.
-Licensed to Lexington, Kentucky, and owned by Cumulus Media, the station serves Central Kentucky's Bluegrass region.
+WVLK-FM (92.9 MHz) is a commercial radio station broadcasting a country music radio format.
+Licensed to Lexington, Kentucky, and owned by Cumulus Media, the station serves the Bluegrass region of Central Kentucky.
 The station's studios and offices are located inside Kincaid Towers in downtown Lexington.

 WVLK-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
 The transmitter is along Winchester Road (U.S. Route 60).
 With a nearly 100-mile radius coverage area, it can be picked up in the Louisville metropolitan area in the west and Morehead to the east.
 It can also be received in the Northern Kentucky suburbs of Cincinnati and as far south as Corbin.

 History

 Beautiful music and country

 The station was first licensed as WVLK-FM on March 9, 1962.
 It began as a beautiful music station, playing 15 minute sweeps of mostly instrumental cover versions of popular songs.
-It was owned by WVLK Radio, Inc., along with its sister station, AM 590 WVLK.
+It was owned by WVLK Radio, Inc., along with its sister station, WVLK (590 AM).

 In the 1980s, the station switched to country music but still kept its WVLK-FM call letters.
 On September 29, 2003, the station changed its call sign to WLXX.
-It wanted to establish an identity separate from 590 WVLK.
+It wanted to establish an identity separate from the AM station.